GuyVervillePerso/Cote-100-plus/content/collections/billets_mensuels/anglais/is-the-recent-rise-in-stock-markets-justified.md

 id: e594a328-a1ed-4b8e-a30e-ab4a6d7d9e9e
 origin: 89a176c9-aa0f-4e69-81d0-ea8eea7a489b
 title: 'Is the Recent Rise in Stock Markets Justified?'
-html_content:
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "Stock markets have literally exploded in recent months.
+chapeau: "Stock markets have literally exploded in recent months.
 Since its low reached on October 27, 2023, the S&P\_500 index has rebounded 23.6%.
 As for the Canadian S&P/TSX index, since the same date, it has appreciated by nearly 14.3%.
 If we wanted a confirmation that stock markets are unpredictable in the short term, they just gave us another one.
-This reinforces our conviction that we must always be "
+This reinforces our conviction that we must always be present on the stock market."
-      -
-        type: text
-        text: present
-        marks:
-          -
-            type: italic
-      -
-        type: text
-        text: ' on the stock market.'
+html_content:
   -
     type: paragraph
     content: